jfbus/impressionist/README.md

 A flexible image server written in go, using chained image filters.

-Two backend are available : a pure Go backend, and a ImageMagick/GraphicsMagick provider.
+Two backend are available : a pure Go backend, and a ImageMagick/GraphicsMagick backend.

 Status: alpha